Garfield County libraries host Asian, Pacific American heritage events

 Garfield County libraries plan to host Asian and Pacific American heritage events all throughout May, a news release states.

-“Please join Garfield County Libraries in celebrating Asian American Pacific Islander Heritage Month,” the release states.
+“Please join Garfield County Libraries in celebrating Asian American Pacific Islander Heritage Month,” the release says.
 “All of our branches will be hosting Aspen Polynesia who will present different Ori Tahiti dances.
 This is a great opportunity for our communities to explore Polynesian culture through the spirit of dance.”

 The dance troupe is slated to perform at all Garfield County library locations.
 All events are free.